Winners Summary

 - Minimum deposit: $0

-IG fees: Aussie share traders with 0-2 trades the prior month pay a commission of the greater of 0.1% of the trade value or $8, whichever is higher.
+IG fees: Australian share traders with 0-2 trades the prior month pay a commission of the greater of 0.1% of the trade value or $8, whichever is higher.
 The commission drops to $5 or 0.05% of the trade value if the prior month had three or more trades.
 The ProRealTime charting and trade automation package, which offers advanced charting features and backtesting strategies, is $40 per month, but will be rebated with four or more trades in a month.
 An inactivity fee of $18 per month kicks in after 24 months without activity.

-U.S., German, U.K.. and Irish shares are $0 commission, provided instant currency conversion is enabled at a 0.7% currency conversion spread.
+U.S., German, U.K., and Irish shares are $0 commission, provided instant currency conversion is enabled at a 0.7% currency conversion spread.

 Best bank for share trading - CommSec